eriklarsen4/CVSL/AnonEVandLA/AnonEVandLA.md

 -   After the double `NA` imputation with medians,
     I regressed `vangle_A` with `vangle_B` in a **generalized additive model**.
-    I used the fit to make predictions for all `vangle_A` where there was a `vangle_B` and imputed the `vangle_A` `NA`s with these predictions.
+    I used the fit to make predictions for all `vangle_A`s where there was a `vangle_B` and imputed the `vangle_A` `NA`s with these predictions.

 -   The `EV` was tricky: plotting `ground_ball` `EV`s showed some events